jenswilly/LPC11U24-GPSTracker/readme.md

 3. `make flash`
 4. Reset MCU

+Manual flashing can be done by identifying the device for the `CRP DISABLD` disk, unmounting it and then copying data:

+	$ df -h
+	$ diskutil unmount /dev/disk1
+	$ sudo dd if=gpstracker.bin of=/dev/disk1 seek=4

 ## Eclipse issues
 In order to work properly as an Eclipse project (Makefile Project with Existing Code), the following changes have been made: